 - 1. Other summer commitments that either the student or the faculty member may have must not interfere with the demands of this program.
 Please note that during the grant period students may not enroll in summer school since they are expected to commit to the project a minimum of 35 40 hours per week.
 The collaborative work schedule shall be the priority over all other commitments and will be determined in consultation with the faculty mentor.
 Students may not stay on campus beyond the ten-week period for which they have been funded.
 Faculty members are discouraged from teaching in summer school or participating in any other grant program during the grant period. - 2.
-Teams are expected to be present for the three group sessions unless prior arrangements have been made with the Program Coordinator for Summer Faculty/Student Research Program when the awards are accepted. - 3.
-The applications which are funded may be placed in a file accessible to the public, foundations, media, and future applicants. - 4.
-Teams may be asked to participate in programs where they can present reports of their work from the summer to the larger Skidmore community during the succeeding academic year. - 5.
+Teams are expected to be present for the three group sessions unless prior arrangements have been made with the Program Coordinator for Faculty Student Summer Research Program when the awards are accepted. - 3.
+Teams may be asked to participate in programs where they can present reports of their work from the summer to the larger Skidmore community during the succeeding academic year. - 4.
 All financial documentation and itemized receipts for the summer portion of the program need to be submitted to the Office of DOF/VPAA by the end of the summer program.
 All additional program expenses need to be submitted to the Office of the DOF/VPAA by May 15.
 A Final Report must be submitted to the Office of the DOF/VPAA by May 15 of the year following the summer research period.
 Each faculty member and student must submit one report for each award.
 Failure to file a final report may result in advances being treated as taxable income and will disqualify participants from future grant opportunities.